kgao144/kgao144/README.md

 ```
 I graduated from Georgia Southern University with degrees in Computer Science and Mechanical Engineering.
 I am currently enrolled in the OMSCS program at Georgia Institute of Technology.
-My interests lie in Software Engineering and Development, interactive intelligence, and I am seeking opportunities in these or related fields.
+My interests lie in Simulation Engineering, artificial and interactive intelligence, and Software Engineering and Development and I am seeking opportunities in these or related fields.
 ```